 “It had gotten very hot, she could have been put to death, she is extremely lucky – she could have fallen,” Elizabeth Jackson of Animal Rescue Fund of Mississippi says.
 “I guess the only thing that made her survive or help her to survive was the wind coming through the engine compartment.”
 The cat was dehydrated, but otherwise unharmed.

-The driver passed on adopting his reluctant passenger.
-The kitten is now at the ARF of Mississippi, and has been named Gigi, which is short for Gloria Gaynor.
+The driver passed on adopting his reluctant passenger and the kitten went to ARF of Mississippi, where she was named Gigi, which is short for Gloria Gaynor.
 Gaynor sang the chart-topping karaoke-favorite “I Will Survive” in 1978.

 “She’s very playful, very inquisitive,” Jackson says.
 “And [she’s] not scared of anything.”

 The kitten has since found a home.